Mars Logo white transparent

 1. You now need a formal complaints process

-2. Your privacy policy is probably out of date
+2. Your privacy policy probably needs updating

-3. Marketing fines just got much larger
+3. Marketing fines increased sharply

 At a minimum, UK businesses now need: